Children of the future age,

 That shakes the blossoms of my hoary hair!'

-We are busy working to bring William Blake's "A Little Girl Lost" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Blake's "A Little Girl Lost" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Little Girl Lost" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.